-Requirement Submission Method Pass No Grade Reported No Pass Pre-Requisite Requirements as per page 2 in this syllabus On-line in D2L Dropbox Prior to departure from the United States Will be the conditional grade until all requirements of this rotation are met N/A Submit a copy of the work schedule that you were assigned On-line in D2L Dropbox Completed within 2 weeks of the end of rotation.
-Will be the conditional grade until all requirements of this rotation are met Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm Reflective Essay - post rotation On-line in D2L Dropbox for Final Reflective Essay Completed within 2 weeks of the end of rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly.
-Student may receive "Below Expectations" in up to one (1) subcategory.
+Requirement Submission Method Pass No Grade Reported No Pass Copy of Syllabus from rotation site into D2L Online D2L Drop Box Submitted by 11:59 pm Last Sunday of Rotation Verification of Satisfactory Completion of Rotation and/or Certificate of Completion Online D2L Drop Box Submitted by 11:59 pm Last Sunday of Rotation Will be the conditional grade until all requirements of this rotation are met.
+Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm.
+Procedure Log Activities that were involved in the curriculum - i.e., splinting, transporting, initial assessment See page at the end of syllabus and upload into D2L Drop Box for the course Completed and submitted by 11:59 pm Last Sunday of Rotation Shift Schedule Daily schedule of activities Online D2L Drop Box Not to be submitted until the last Friday-Sunday of the rotation, and must be the schedule you worked, not what you were scheduled to work.
+Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
 Overall categories must receive "Meets Expectations" or "Exceeds Expectations" Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
 Receives comments that indicate below expectations of performance.
-See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete 100% and upload by 14 days after the last day of the rotation at 11:59 pm
+See Unsatisfactory Clinical Performance above

+Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met.
+Failure to complete and submit within 14 days from the end of the rotation ---------- -- --- -- --